CountZES: Counting via Zero-Shot Exemplar Selection: Method

 \subsection{Density-Guided Exemplar (DGE)}

-\textbf{Peak-to-Point (P2P) prompting:} Given the input image $I$ and exemplar $\mathbf{b}_{\text{DAE}}$, the pretrained counter produces a density map $D \in \mathbb{R}^{H\times W}$, where each pixel value estimates the expected object count (Fig.~\ref{fig:mainfig}).
-The total count is $C = \sum_{x,y} D(x,y)$, and local maxima in $D$ correspond to potential object centers.
-Assuming $D$ follows an approximately Gaussian distribution, most pixel responses correspond to background while object peaks appear as statistical outliers.
-Thus, an adaptive threshold is defined as $T_D = \mu_D + 2\sigma_D$, where $\mu_D$ and $\sigma_D$ are the mean and standard deviation of $D$.
+\textbf{Peak-to-Point (P2P) prompting:} Given the input image $I$ and exemplar $\mathbf{b}_{\text{DAE}}$, the density estimator produces a density map $D \in \mathbb{R}^{H\times W}$, where each pixel value estimates the expected object count (Fig.~\ref{fig:mainfig}).
+The total count is $C = \sum_{x,y} D(x,y)$, and prominent local maxima in $D$ correspond to potential object centers.
+Rather than assuming a specific distribution for $D$, we employ the mean and standard deviation of the density map as adaptive scale statistics to identify high-confidence peaks.
+Specifically, an adaptive threshold is defined as $T_D = \mu_D + 2\sigma_D$, where $\mu_D$ and $\sigma_D$ denote the mean and standard deviation of $D$, respectively.
+This criterion highlights salient density responses while suppressing background noise, even when the underlying distribution is skewed.
 Pixels satisfying $D(x,y) \ge T_D$ are retained as high-confidence candidates.
-Distinct peaks are then identified via local peak detection, which retains only the strongest responses within a fixed neighborhood, yielding a set of spatially separated candidate points:
+Distinct peaks are then extracted via local peak detection within a fixed neighborhood to ensure spatial separation: